inner-clarity/InnerSight/docs/en/mental_health_statement_english.md

 9. Provide ongoing support resources and training on neurodiversity
 10. Understand that conditions like Tourette Syndrome require acceptance, not correction
 11. Identify situations of intolerance, due to not understanding the context, requires guidance and compassion for those affected
+12. Recognize that if they have affected in any way those who have these neurological needs, they should apologize for what happened and for the lack of understanding and demonstrate greater love and compassion

 ### Message of Hope